mjbots/moteus/docs/reference.md

 Mode: Read/write

 When in Stay Within mode, this controls the maximum allowable position.
-The maximal negative integer, or NaN for float represents, "there is no upper bound".
+The maximally negative integer, or NaN for float represents, "there is no upper bound".
 When special or the position is below this bound (and also respecting the optional lower bound), only a feedforward torque is applied.
 When outside this bound, the PID controller is used to force the position back to the bound.
 If unspecified, 0.0 is used.